chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-This type holds a reply sent by an iChen® 4.0 Server in response to the [`SendLoginRequest`](#cichenlibraryinterfacesendloginrequest) method call.
+This type holds a reply sent by an iChen® Server 4 instance in response to the [`SendLoginRequest`](#cichenlibraryinterfacesendloginrequest) method call.

 ### Structure